 Safety assistant must check in at the same time as the passenger with a disability.
 Carriage of the safety assistant may be charged.
-Contact Carrier.
+Contact Carrier for further information.

 If contrary to the Passenger’s self-assessment, the Carrier determines that the Passenger must travel with a safety assistant, provisions of 14 CFR Part 382 shall apply.

 (i) Transportation in a stretcher or incubator is not allowed.

 a) For safety and security reasons, Passengers are not allowed to use their own oxygen cylinder in the cabin.
 No ventilator, respirator, continuous positive airway pressure machine or portable oxygen concentrator are provided by the Carrier.

 b) Passengers are allowed to use their own ventilator, respirator, continuous positive airway pressure machine or portable oxygen concentrator on board provided that :

 • The device meets appropriate authorities’ requirements (including but not limited to Federal Aviation Authority (FAA)) for medical portable electronic devices;

 • The device displays the manufacturer's label that indicates the device meets appropriate authorities’ requirements (including but not limited to Federal Aviation Authority (FAA));

 • The device can be stowed and used in the cabin in accordance with applicable Transportation Security Administration, Federal Aviation Authority, and PHMSA and/or French or European regulations;